Dictionaries of Business & Investment Terms

 Over-the-Counter Market: The market for securities that are not listed on an Exchange.

-Pass-Through Security: A debt obligation (often secured by a mortgage) purchased by an intermediary, who packages them into new securities backed by the pooled obligations and then sells shares in the pool in the open market.
+Pass-Through Security: A debt obligation (often a note secured by a mortgage), purchased by an intermediary, which is then packaged or "pooled" into a new financial product backed by the underlying security and sold in the open market.

 Penny Stocks: Speculative equity securities (excluding options and investment company shares) with prices under $5 per share.
 Penny stocks usually do not meet the listing requirements for NASDAQ or the Exchanges, and their sale through broker/dealers is subject to special rules.